 07 of 08

-While a bit overshadowed by the great skiing in North America and Europe, South America has an ambulance of great destinations as well.
-The Andes Mountains provide plenty of snow and vertical drops to keep even the best skiers completely engaged, with both Chile and Argentina serving up more than a few world class resorts.
-One of the very best is Portillo, a remote destination that has been designed to accommodate just 450 visitors.
+While a bit overshadowed by the great skiing in North America and Europe, South America has an ambulance of great destinations for skiers as well.
+The Andes Mountains provide plenty of snow and vertical drops to keep even the best shredders completely engaged, with both Chile and Argentina serving up more than their fair share of world class resorts.
+One of the very best is Portillo, a remote destination that by design can only accommodate 450 visitors, making it a challenge to book a stay there.
 Nevertheless, the place has plenty to keep travelers occupied.
 Spread out over 14,000 acres (Yes, you read that right!), the landscape is sprawling, often conveying the feeling that you have an entire run completely to yourself.
 That isn't something that is easy to find at too many other places on any continent, so if you do visit, be sure to soak it all in while you can.Continue to 8 of 8 below.

 08 of 08